2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 3. Marcus Smart (Restricted)

 Need a hustler?
 Smart was top 20 in deflections (2.9 per game, tied for 17th) and charges drawn (0.24, tied for ninth).
 Need a stopper?
-He not only defends multiple positions but also shaved 3.8 points off his matchup's field-goal percentage, had the seventh-best defensive real plus-minus at point guard (1.61, per ESPN.com) and improved the Boston Celtics' league-best defense by 3.6 points per 100 possessions.
+He not only defends multiple positions but also shaved 3.8 points off his matchup's field-goal percentage, had the seventh-best defensive real plus-minus at point guard (1.61, per ESPN.com) and improved Boston's league-best defense by 3.6 points per 100 possessions.

 Smart can also create, rebound, get to the free-throw line and play any perimeter position.
 His lack of shooting is a concern, but it's not one nearly grave enough to outweigh his numerous contributions.